 Human communities tie us to a special place

 Our commitment to concentrate our work here includes a commitment to do what we can to make this the best place possible for our children and grandchildren.
-The Vineyard is well known as a haven for celebrities and a center of wealth, but it is less well known as a diverse multicultural community full of rich social connections and people with many needs.
-Its rural roots, the Wampanoag Tribe, the Brazilian culture, the vibrant artistic and cultural community, the struggling fishing industry – all need our support to sustain the beauty and diversity of our island home.
+The Vineyard is well known as a haven for celebrities and a center of wealth, but it is less well known as a diverse multicultural community full of rich social connections and people with many varied needs.
+Its rural roots, the Wampanoag Tribe, Brazilian, Jamaican and Eastern European cultures, the vibrant artistic community, the struggling fishing industry, the ascendant local food movement – all need our support to sustain the beauty and diversity of our island home.